Smoking and barbecuing can get messy.

 You have to deal with grease, sauces, and ash.
 So you need to have an efficient way to clean your electric smoker.

 Next time go want to barbecue you don’t want to have to deal with a drip tray full of fat, a chip tray choked with ash or crusty, mold grill grates.

 This guide will walk you through what you need to know about cleaning your electric smoker.
 Cleaning an electric smoker can be a daunting task, especially if you’re unsure of where to begin.

-That way you will know exactly how to clean your electric smoker effectively, the equipment you need to clean it and how to maintain to it.
-After all they aren’t a cheap bit of equipment and need to look after them!
+After reading this you will know exactly how to clean your electric smoker effectively and how to maintain to it.
+After all they aren’t a cheap bit of equipment, so you need to look after them!

 How Often Should You Clean Your Electric Smoker?

 An important part of cleaning your electric smoker is knowing how often you should do so.

 The last thing you want to do after every big cookout is giving the smoker a scrub.

 We will go into general maintenance and upkeep below.
 However when I smoke a turkey on my electric smoker I always give it a thought clean it makes quite a mess.